harishkrupo/QueryAutoSuggestion/README.md

 # QueryAutoSuggestion
 ## Introduction
 Query auto suggestion uses a trie data structure to store the previous queries.
-The retreival of the best query is done using the A* search algorithm with a hueristic fucntion(read hueristic given below).
+The retreival of the best query is done using the A* search algorithm with a hueristic function.

 ## Usage
 The trie class contains methods: